mozilla/fxa/packages/fxa-admin-server/README.md

 Use the `--count` flag to create X number of bounces in a single command.

+Use the `--hasDiagnosticCode` flag to create a bounce with a diagnostic code (otherwise null).

 Example: `yarn email-bounce --email test@example.com --count 3`

 ## Testing